-The Etowah Foundation manages many different scholarships.
-All seniors who have been accepted to a college or university are encouraged to apply for these scholarships by applying to the Etowah Foundation.
+The Etowah Foundation manages many different local scholarships.
+All seniors who have been accepted to a college or university are encouraged to apply for these scholarships by completing the Etowah Foundation Scholarship Application.
 Most Etowah Foundation scholarships are needs-based and require the completion of the FAFSA form.
-In January, applications will be available at www.etowah.org.
+In January of each year, applications will be available for current seniors at www.etowah.org.